-Upgrade functions are identified in the manual with FCL n, where n indicates the sequential number of the feature content level.
+Upgrade functions are identified in the manual as FCL n.
+The n signifies the serial number of the development status.

 You can purchase a code number in order to permanently enable the FCL functions.
 For more information, contact your machine tool builder or HEIDENHAIN.